Friday, March 12, 2010

 B: I really wish I’d never taken a proper listen to these lyrics, because it made me realise how quintessentially Swiss the whole thing is in being both (1) a run-of-the-mill anthem and (2) a soppy ballad tinged with childhood nostalgia.

 A: This works a lot better as one song than two songs ought to, testament to the strength of the composition underpinning it all.
-It knows what to highlight, when and how, and as a result produces the most together-sounding piece of music the Swiss have entered for a very long time.
+It knows what to highlight, when to do it and how, and as a result produces the most together-sounding piece of music the Swiss have entered for a very long time.

-V: This verges on great for every one of its three minutes but still somehow manages to fall flat.
+V: This verges on great for every one of its three minutes, but still somehow manages to fall flat.
 Paolo is as cute as I hoped he would be.

 27 Czech Republic

-B: Ms Kerndlová might insist that with her the guys can kiss goodbye to Madame Palm and her five sisters, but I’m sure there’ll still be plenty going solo while she’s wearing skirts that short.
+B: Ms Kerndlová might insist that the guys can kiss goodbye to Madame Palm and her five sisters when she

 V: She means well.